 - 5.15.1 Domestic abuse can be a single incident or a pattern of incidents.
-It can also include psychological, physical, sexual, financial or emotional acts of abuse. - 5.15.2 The school recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
+It can also include psychological, physical, sexual, financial or emotional acts of abuse. - 5.15.2 St. Elizabeth's recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
 These all have a detrimental impact on children's health, well-being, development and ability to learn.
-The school receives notifications from Operation Encompass where an incident of domestic abuse is reported to and attended by the police.
-Staff should not approach the parent or child regarding this but be ready to support as and where necessary.
-School would carry out a home visit on the first day of absence and there are concerns of domestic abuse.
+St. Elizabeth's is part of the Operation Encompass initiative and parents are informed of this.
+The school is notified if there have been any call outs from the police to an address involving domestic abuse.